-Meditation made him want to jump over the ledge; with frequent headaches, especially in the vicinity of his lightening bolt shaped scar and the feeling that something was crawling along the surface of his mind, it was no wonder that he hated meditation with a passion.
+Meditation made him want to jump over the ledge; with frequent headaches especially in the vicinity of his lightning bolt shaped scar and the feeling that something was crawling along the surface of his mind; It was no wonder that he hated meditation with a passion.
 The books said that he would get used to it after a few days but it seemed that his mind had its own mind.
 Seriously.

 But he found out that pain was an excellent driving factor and a great motivator.
 Instead of the standard position of sitting cross-legged on the floor, he inverted himself, with his body parallel to the adjacent wall and as all the blood rushed into his head, he concentrated on the agony he experienced as his scar burned.
 Definitely a great motivator, he agreed, as blood dripped down his scar.

-But he could only hone his skills for so long and don't end up being bored.
-Like so bored that he was currently sitting on the rooftop of his school where he had once found himself after struggling to escape another thrashing from his cousin's gang.
+But he could only hone his skills for so long and don't end up being bored; So bored that he was currently sitting on the rooftop of his school where he had once found himself after struggling to escape another thrashing from his cousin's gang.

-He sighed, berating himself for being so careless and now, he would have to wait until he got down to pick the card and that's only if someone didn't beat him to it first.
+He sighed, berating himself for being so careless.
+Now, he would have to wait until he got down to pick the card and that's only if someone didn't beat him to it first.
 God, he was stupid.
 Now that he climbed all the way to the top with great effort, he still had to figure out how to descend down and in a ridiculous way of defying the common sense, climbing down was not as easy as climbing up.

 He could see the card glinting back at him...wait a minute...glinting?
 He gazed at the sky, noticing the black clouds hovering above his head and the distinct lack of the Sun.
 Then how the hell was his card shining?
 Now that he thought about, there were moments in the night when his cards lit up the whole room before losing their radiance as he opened his eyes.
 Were they sucking out his life force or something?
 That was not a comforting thought.

 He picked out one of his favorite Joker cards and scrutinized it until a telltale glint emanated from the card and as he concentrated harder, the brightness amplified.
-Startled, he dropped the card and it landed down on the roof, as though it just didn't glow like a street light in the night.
+Startled, he dropped the card and it landed down on the roof, as though it didn't just glow like a street light in the night moments ago.
 Before he could lose another card to the traitorous wind, he clutched it in his hand and swiveled it on his palm.
 What the heck was happening here?

 He shifted his gaze to the card lying on the ground and noticed that it was a seven of spades.
 How could he even perceive it from such a height?
 Nothing suspicious.
 But then why was he feeling a tugging in his mind as he stared at the card?
 It was a moment of significance.
 This simple question could open a mysterious door and that journey could lead to an adventure.
 And that adventure could lead to an entirely new life.
 No pressure.

-Like a man possessed, Harry jumped to his feet, without shifting his gaze from the seven of spades and without wasting a moment by thinking, as thinking would lead to doubt and doubt would lead to inaction, he leaped from the rooftop.
-A leap of faith; in the most literal of terms.
+Like a man possessed, Harry jumped to his feet without shifting his gaze from the seven of spades, and without wasting a moment in thought, as thinking would lead to doubt and doubt would lead to inaction, he leaped from the rooftop.
+A leap of faith, in the most literal of terms.

-Had anybody asked Harry about what was running through his mind before taking a freaking dive from the rooftop, Harry couldn't have answered.
-Not because he was hesitant to reveal a huge secret but because he had no fucking clue.
+Had anybody asked Harry what was running through his mind before taking a freaking dive from the rooftop, Harry couldn't have answered.
+Not because he was hesitant to reveal a huge secret but because he had no effing clue.

 But one certain feeling was prominent.
 Conviction.
 Not hope, though.
 Hope would have meant that he was aware of the chances of failure.
 Of that, he wasn't.

 Hope betrayed him in the past.
 Stabbed him in the back when he was most vulnerable.
-As a child, he had hoped that his parents would someday rescue him from the hellhole.
+As a child, he had hoped that his parents would someday rescue him from the hellhole he called home.
 Then he got to know that his parents were dead.

 Maybe a distant relative?
 His only living relatives were the Dursleys.